hbctraining/Intro-to-shell-flipped/lessons/01_the_filesystem.md

 **Exercises**

-1. Using one command move to your home directory.
+1. First, move to your home directory.
-2. Using one command list the contents of the `reference_data` directory that is within the `unix_lesson` directory.
+2. Then, list the contents of the `reference_data` directory that is within the `unix_lesson` directory.
-3. Using one command list one of the files in `reference_data`.

 ****